Monopoly (game): UK version

 In the 1930s, John Waddington Ltd., known as Waddingtons, was a printing company in Leeds that had branched out into packaging and the production of playing cards.
 Waddingtons had sent the card game Lexicon to Parker Brothers hoping to interest it in publishing the game in the United States.
 In a similar fashion, Parker Brothers sent over a copy of Monopoly to Waddingtons early in 1935 before the game had been put into production in the United States.

 Victor Watson, the managing director of Waddingtons, gave the game to his son Norman, head of the card games division, to test over a weekend.
 Norman was impressed by the game and persuaded his father to call Parker Brothers on Monday morning—transatlantic calls then being almost unheard of.
 This call resulted in Waddingtons obtaining a license to produce and market the game outside the United States.

 Watson felt that for the game to be a success in the United Kingdom, the American locations would have to be replaced, so Victor and his secretary Marjory Phillips went to London to scout out locations.
-The Angel, Islington is not a street in London but a building (and the name of the road intersection where it is located).
+The Angel, Islington is not a street in London but a building (which also gave its name to the road intersection where it is located, as well as an area of the city and a Tube station).
 It had been a coaching inn that stood on the Great North Road.
 By the 1930s, the inn had become a J. Lyons and Co. tea room and is today offices and a Co-operative Bank.
 Some accounts say that Marjory and Victor met at the Angel to discuss the selection and celebrated the fact by including it on the Monopoly board.
 In 2003, a plaque commemorating the naming was unveiled at the site by Victor Watson's grandson, who is also named Victor.